aziontech/docs/.github/CONTRIBUTING.md

 - Product Content Experience (PCX), the gatekeepers of all content.

   - @hannah-sk :rabbit:
-  - @MarianaAguilera
+  - @MarianaAguilera :panda_face:
-  - @gabriel-azion
+  - @gabriel-azion :owl:
   - @bru-andrade :pig:
-  - @GabrielAzion
+  - @GabrielAzion :dog:

 - Experience Engineering (ExpEng), the gatekeepers of all structure code.